 Verbiage on Repeating a Course with Previous Credit Earned: Upon request, high school students may be allowed to repeat courses during summer school or the regular school year for which graduation credits have been earned previously.

-Transcripts: Anything regarding credits, including credits earned or not earned, including inquiries as to whether or not a course will receive credit, can be verified by the campus registrar, Mr. Rutland (he is the only person who can award credits and all credit questions must go through him.)
-All transcript request must be done through Naviance or by direct contact with the campus registrar, Mr. Rutland.
-Your counselor cannot issue a transcript nor accept a request for a transcript.
+Transcripts: Anything regarding credits, including credits earned or not earned, including inquiries as to whether or not a course will receive credit, can be verified by the campus registrar.
+The registrar is the only person who can award credits and all credit questions must go through the registrar.
+All transcript requests must be done by direct contact with the campus registrar.
+Your Alpha Counselor cannot issue a transcript nor accept a request for a transcript.

 Course Credit Is Not Automatic: According to state law, a student may not be given credit for a course if the student has not attended 90% of the days the class was offered.
 The grade earned will be posted with an asterisk attached to indicate the loss of credit.
 Middle school students taking courses for high school credit must also meet the 90% attendance requirement.
 The earned grade will carry appropriate grade points for GPA purposes.
 Students who enter school three or more weeks after the official start receive an “NG” for only the six weeks upon which they entered (there are certain exceptions).
 From the point of entry at any time in a semester, grades are calculated with the final exam and a grade is issued.
 A student may receive an I or Incomplete, but that is done by the classroom teacher and is subject to completion of work or other reasons, set forth by the teacher of record.
 Students who do not meet the minimum 90% attendance will have their absences reviewed by a local campus committee.
 The committee will determine the time needed to make up for absences and/or any Alternative Learning Activity (ALA) required for retention of credit.
 ALA assignments must be completed with 70% accuracy.
 (Grade and Reporting Handbook, SBISD page 10 Section E)